andy-roper/roperdot/docs/REFERENCE.md

 ## To Do/Future Plans

-- Test and retool Ubuntu/Mint/WSL (Ubuntu) installs if necessary after the recent MacOS-centric retooling
+- Test and retool Ubuntu/Mint installs if necessary after the recent MacOS-centric retooling

 - Update other OSes’ shell-apps JSON files similarly to how the MacOS one was updated
   - Remove html5print and xml2json